yawsonsamuel320/cardiac-arrhythmia/README.md

 # cardiac-arrhythmia
-This repository houses code for detection and classification of cardiac arrhythmia
+This repository houses code for detection and classification of cardiac arrhythmia.
+See: arrhythmia_detection_ml_pipeline.ipynb

 **1)	Data source**